rust-lang/rust/doc/rust.md

 A call expression statically requires that the precondition declared in the callee's signature is satisfied by the expression prestate.
 In this way, typestates propagate through function boundaries.
-See [Ref.Typestate](#ref.typestate).

 An example of a call expression: